pmdevita/XPS15-7590-Hackintosh/README.md

 ### Not working

 * HDMI/USB-C video out (see notes)
+* Headphones plugged in while sleeping will have to be plugged in again after resuming

 If you have any info on how to fix this, open an issue.